 PHP programs also include a fair amount of group and individual therapy, and clients learn how to better cope with stress without having to turn to a harmful substance to self-medicate.
 PHPs are sometimes called day treatment, in that the person is receiving care on almost a full-time basis during the day but then allowed to return home at night.

 How Do You Know Which Program is Right for You?

-The thing is, you can’t know if a PHP or IOP is right for you until your treatment center of choice does an initial assessment of your physical health and substance use history.
+The thing is, you can’t know if a PHP or IOP is right for you until your rehab facility of choice does an initial assessment of your physical health and substance use history.
 Also, every addiction treatment center is going to have a slightly different idea of what constitutes a PHP, IOP and even regular outpatient treatment.

 Where Addiction Treatment Services comes in is helping you select the best treatment center for your recovery needs and seeing how much of the treatment your insurance will cover.
 From there, it’s up to them to determine if you need residential, PHP, IOP or general outpatient care.
 We’ll be by your side, though, to make sure your insurance covers as much of the treatment as possible.

-For help with understanding your insurance benefits for addiction treatment and finding the most fitting rehabilitation center, call Addiction Treatment Services today.
+For help with understanding your insurance benefits for addiction treatment and finding the most fitting drug or alcohol rehab facility, call Addiction Treatment Services today.